bunq/phava_spec/README.md

 # Phava Specification

-You are looking at Phava, the custom-built PHP framework [bunq](http://bunq.com/) invented to serve you the best banking experience in the world.
+You are looking at Phava, the custom-built PHP framework [bunq](http://bunq.com/) invented to give you the best banking experience in the world.
-The framework is designed to be easy to work with, yet, powerful enough to build an API that enables the bunq app (and [external developers](https://github.com/bunq)) to do its magic. 🌈
+The framework is designed to be easy to work with, yet powerful enough to build an API that enables the bunq app (and [external developers](https://github.com/bunq)) to do its magic. 🌈

 *This is a beta (0.9) version of the Phava specification.*